 Next, you’ll need to create a new form.
 To do this, go to WPForms » Add New, name your form, and choose the Cancellation Survey Form template.

-This form comes with pre-written questions to ask those that are cancelling services with you.
+This form comes with pre-written questions to ask those who are canceling services with you.
 This includes multiple choice questions as well as open-ended paragraph text form fields where people can express their opinions and give you insight into how you might do things differently in the future.

 You can add additional fields to your form by dragging them from the left hand panel to the right hand preview area.

 Then, click on the field to open its options and make any changes, like editing the label or description.
 You can also click on a form field and drag it up or down to rearrange the order of your cancellation survey form.

 Customize the Survey Form Fields

-You can easily add Multiple Choice fields to your form to ask people more questions about why they’re cancelling with you.
+You can easily add Multiple Choice fields to your form to ask people more questions about why they’re canceling with you.

 That said, let’s take a look at some of the other form fields you might want to add to your cancellation survey form.
-You can use different fields on different types of surveys.
+You can use different fields for different types of surveys.
 That way, you can get the most information from customers as possible:

 - Net Promoter Score.
 The Net Promoter Score (NPS) form field is great for finding out whether past customers would recommend your company to a family or friend.
-After all, just because someone is cancelling with you doesn’t mean they aren’t satisfied.
-Adding this field to your form lets you generate a Net Promoter Score to efficiently measure customer satisfaction for your business.
+After all, just because someone is canceling with you doesn’t mean they aren’t satisfied.
+Adding this field to your form lets you generate a Net Promoter Score to efficiently measure customer satisfaction with your business.

-- Likert Scale: the Likert Scale form field is used to find out how people feel about something.
-For instance, on your cancellation survey form you can ask people how to improve your products, services, or customer service and see whether any of those caused them to cancel.
+- Likert Scale.
+The Likert Scale form field is used to find out how people feel about something.
+For instance, in your cancellation survey form you can ask people how to improve your products, services, or customer service and see whether any of those caused them to cancel.
 Likert Scale fields are sometimes called matrix questions.
 Look here for some helpful Likert Scale questions to add to your cancellation survey form.